 “Music is my medicine” – Jimi Hendrix

 Music plays a key role in my life.
 Everything seems to be easier with the right song.
 Having to wait in a traffic jam, exercising or dancing – to me, everything is easier when listening to the right music.
-But is it just me or is there any science-based evidence proving this feelings?
+But is it just me or is there any science-based evidence proving these feelings?
 I’ve already told you that sports and nutrition can have a significant impact on serious illnesses like depressions.
 But what about listening to melodies or songs?

 Music has an anxiety-reducing effect

 In China, some researchers showed that musical interventions even reduced all blood pressure levels, state anxiety levels and heart rate.
 Plus, the level of blood glucose in music groups had declined compared to other groups without.
 Their data showed that listening to music during surgery under regional anesthesia has effects on cortisol levels and some of the physiological variables.
 Therefore the researcher offers to use music therapy as a complementary method in patients to reduce anxiety.
 The greatest benefit of health is visible with classical melodies and meditation songs.
 Whereas, techno or heavy metal is not only ineffective but possibly dangerous and can lead to stress and/or life-threatening arrhythmias.
 The songs of many composers most effectively improve the quality of life, increases health and probably prolong life, particularly by Bach, Mozart or Italian composers.

 Listening to self-selected and classical music produced increased feelings of relaxation as well as sitting in silence but not for the heavy metal condition.
 Plus, music has no harmful side effects compared to the drug.
 There is no post-operative hangover.
 There is even some evidence that listening to Mozart can reduce allergic skin responses – but further research is needed.